ljanyst/go-s3proxy/README.md

 Where: `-c` stands for create, `-B` stands for bcrypt.

 You can also configure as many buckets as you want.
-While accessing the data, the first component of the path is assumed to be the bucket name, while the remaining components are assumed to constitute a key within that bucket.
+While accessing the data, the first component of the path is assumed to be the mount point name, while the remaining components are assumed to constitute a key within the bucket that the mount point is associated with.

-Here's an example config file:
+Below is an example config file.
+In it, you can see a map of mount points to buckets.
+If the bucket name in the map item is omited, it is assumed to be the same as the mount point name.
+If the region is omited, it is asumed to be `us-west-1`.

 ```json
 {